CorySimon/pyIAST/docs/index.rst

 pyIAST characterizes a pure-component adsorption isotherm from a set of simulated or experimental data points by:

-(i) fitting an analytical model to the data [e.g., Langmuir, quadratic, BET, Sips, or Dual-site Langmuir Freundlich].
+(i) fitting an analytical model to the data [e.g., Langmuir, quadratic, BET, Dual-site Langmuir, Henry's law, approximated Temkin isotherm].

 (ii) linearly interpolating the data.